zendesk/samson/README.md

 and curl (TODO) access.
 A [subscriber thread](config/initializers/redis.rb) is created on startup that handles writing messages to each individual stream.
 Since Redis subscription blocks, it is difficult to work with ActionController::Live.
 [1]

-This project is currently deployed on Heroku and makes extensive use of threads, hence the requirement on JRuby.
+This project makes extensive use of threads, hence the requirement on JRuby.

 To run: